 Whether out in a park or walking around town, monitor your dog for signs of heat distress.
 Tongues protruding while panting rapidly may be a life-threatening emergency.
 Immediately get your dog out of the heat and into a shady spot or air-conditioned space.
 Then scoop cool, not cold, water over their head and soak a towel with cool water and cover your dog with it.
 If your dog continues to pant heavily with tongue out, it should be considered an emergency and pet critical care should be sought immediately at your veterinarian or the closest 24-hour pet emergency center.

 Summertime fun and travel with our pets make great memories (and pictures!).
+How to take your dog on a luxury holiday tips can be read here.
 Some extra planning and regular visits to your vet for checkups and advice go a long way to keeping your pets happy and healthy.
 And if you are just getting your first cat, then make sure to check these egyptian cat names!

 Peter Romano is a Doctor of Veterinary Medicine and owner of Sleepy Hollow Animal Hospital.
 Find out more about Dr. Romano and his team at www.sleepyhollowanimalhospital.com.